 Every business should have in place a regime for the inspection of harnesses and lanyards, drawn up by a competent person.
-Stacey Underhill, the Scaffolding Association’s head of public advocates a rigorous inspection regime.
+Stacey Underhill, of the Scaffolding Association’s advocates a rigorous inspection regime.

 It’s important that the person carrying out inspections is competent, independent and impartial enough make objective decisions.
 They must have the appropriate authority to discard defective and damaged equipment.
 The inspector doesn’t have to be from an external company, although many suppliers do offer inspection services.